Cube mapping: Disadvantages

 If a new object or new lighting is introduced into scene or if some object that is reflected in it is moving or changing in some manner, then the reflection changes and the cube map must be re-rendered.
-When the cube map is affixed to an object that moves through the scene then the cube map must also be re-rendered from that new position.
+When the cube map is affixed to an object that moves through the scene then the cube map must also be re-rendered from each new position.

 Applications

 Stable specular highlights

 Computer-aided design (CAD) programs use specular highlights as visual cues to convey a sense of surface curvature when rendering 3D objects.
 However, many CAD programs exhibit problems in sampling specular highlights because the specular lighting computations are only performed at the vertices of the mesh used to represent the object, and interpolation is used to estimate lighting across the surface of the object.
 Problems occur when the mesh vertices are not dense enough, resulting in insufficient sampling of the specular lighting.
 This in turn results in highlights with brightness proportionate to the distance from mesh vertices, ultimately compromising the visual cues that indicate curvature.
-Unfortunately, this problem cannot be solved simply by creating a denser mesh, as this can greatly reduce the efficiency of object rendering.
+However, this problem cannot be solved by simply creating a denser mesh, as this can greatly reduce the efficiency of object rendering.

 Cube maps provide a fairly straightforward and efficient solution to rendering stable specular highlights.
 Multiple specular highlights can be encoded into a cube map texture, which can then be accessed by interpolating across the surface's reflection vector to supply coordinates.
 Relative to computing lighting at individual vertices, this method provides cleaner results that more accurately represent curvature.
 Another advantage to this method is that it scales well, as additional specular highlights can be encoded into the texture at no increase in the cost of rendering.
-However, this approach is limited in that the light sources must be either distant or infinite lights, although fortunately this is usually the case in CAD programs.
+However, this approach is limited in that the light sources must be either distant or infinite lights, although this is usually the case in CAD programs.